Working with communities to restore shellfish reef ecosystems to local waterways

 When the juvenile mussels grow to about 20 mm in size, sections of the ropes will be placed in growing baskets.
 Gardeners will then hang the baskets off private jetties and other suitable waterside structures.

 Gardeners will regularly monitor mussel growth and survival.
 They will also record the other marine life that settles on the baskets (‘bio-foul’), then clean it off so the mussels continually receive a good supply of water and food to support their growth.
 All of the gardening data will be regularly sent to us so we can understand trends in mussel growing success and other ecosystem patterns.

 When the mussels are mature, they will be used to help ‘seed’ new reef base we construct, and convert it into a living, self-sustaining mussel reef.

 The gardening community

 We have over 130 volunteer residents registered in our Shellfish Gardening Program, as well as two schools: Coodanup College and John Tonkin College.
 They'll provide much-needed support for growing about 50,000 mature mussels to help stock our new reefs.

 With our assistance, these gardeners will monitor their baskets each month to check and report on their progress.
-Gardening will begin in late 2020 and continue until at least mid-2021 when the mussels are mature and ready to be placed onto the reef base.

 “The Alcoa Foundation is proud to partner with The Nature Conservancy to help improve the health of the Peel-Harvey Estuary through shellfish reef restoration – we’ve been a supporter of their work since 2017.
 Given our long history in the Peel region, we know how important this waterway is to the local community, and we’re thrilled to support this gardening program where people can play an active part in making this ecosystem more resilient.”